Submitty/submitty.github.io/_docs/developer/testing/python_unit_tests.md

 title: Python Unit Tests
 ---

-Submitty is made up of a number of Python modules that are unit tested:
+The following Python modules of Submitty are unit tested:

 * Migrator (under `migrations/` folder)
 * Autograding (under `autograding/` folder)
 * python_submitty_utils (under `python_submitty_utils/` folder)

+### Running Python Unit Tests

-To test them, you need to `cd` into their directory and then use the [unittest](https://docs.python.org/3/library/unittest.html) module to run them.
-The command to run all the tests for a particular module:
+To locally run the Python unit tets, you need to `cd` into their directory and then use the [unittest](https://docs.python.org/3/library/unittest.html) module to run them.
+To run all the tests for a particular module:

 ```bash
 python3 -m unittest discover
 ```

-If you wish to also gather coverage, you will want to run (assuming you have already pip installed `coverage`):
+To gather code coverage of the unit tests, run:

 ```bash
 coverage -m unittest discover
 ```

-For example to test Migrator, I would do:
+For example, to test the Migrator module:

 ```bash
 cd migrator